A Bit of Family History:

 Woody came from a musical family.
 Both grandfathers were music conductors.
 Leslie Woodgate O.B.E. wrote and conducted music and led the BBC Choral Singers.
 Erik Ogden (on his mother’s side) conducted light entertainment acts such as Max Bygraves, Shirley Bassey and The Bachelors, he had his own Big Band called ‘The Erik Ogden Band’ and started his career as a violinist accompanied by a pianist at silent movies.

 Cousin Leslie East was the principal of the Guildhall School of Music, cousin Nick Woodland is a guitarist, and played on Geogio Moroder’s Munich Machine records in the 70’s.
 In the family tree there have been band masters, and a distant Woodgate even played violin to queen Victoria.

 Mum & Dad:

 Woody’s mum and dad met at a party held by Cherry Butlin (Billy Butlin’s daughter) at her father’s flat in Mayfair.
 The connection was they and Cherry went to RADA (Royal Accademy of Dramatic Art).
 His father Crispian went on to be a successful photographer and his mum Anne worked for the BBC.
 Crispian specialised in film and television personalities.
-Anne worked on TOTP’s, Playschool, Dad’s Army, Are You Being Served, and It Ain’t Alf Hot Mum as a floor manager and still works part time for the BBC today.
+Anne worked on TOTP’s, Playschool, Dad’s Army, Are You Being Served, and It Ain’t Alf Hot Mum as a floor manager.

 Born 19th October 1960.